PID number missing

 Distribution package.
 However on FreeBSD rc(8) I wanted to write a rc config file which wants to know the PID file

 location to kill the process when the rc is asked to stop the agent.
 Resulting in the effect that that the daemon can be

 I guess that the mechanism doing so is creating the PID file but forgets about writing the process ID.

-#1 Updated by Guillaume Bougard about 2 years ago
+#1 Updated by Guillaume Bougard over 2 years ago

 - Status changed from New to Feedback

 FIA uses PROC::Daemon library to daemonize.
 And this library is intended to write the pidfile.
 Maybe this library is not doing the job on your platform.